Dallinger/Dallinger/examples/experiments/bartlett1932/static/stimuli/ghosts.md

 "What do you think?
 We wish to take you along.
 We are going up the river to make war on the people".

-One of the young ment said: "I have no arrows".
+One of the young men said: "I have no arrows".

 "Arrows are in the canoe", they said.